 Consider starting a career coaching business where you help others figure out what the best career for them is, how to nail an interview, what traits define a good candidate, and more.
 You can look for clients in Facebook groups or on platforms like Coach.me.

 The best thing about this business is that you can make money by conducting four to five hourly sessions a month.
 Plus, you can coach multiple clients in a single session.
 If you’re looking for good business ideas that won’t occupy too much of your time, career coaching may be the right option for you.

 Are you good at writing emails?
 Have you cracked the code for crafting subject lines that people can’t help but click?
 If so, you can step into entrepreneurship and make money by launching an email marketing business.

 You can find companies that need help with their email strategy on platforms like PeoplePerHour and Upwork, as well as via cold outreach.
-Once you demonstrate that skill of enticing recipients, clients will rush to get your services and even agree to the price you quote them (major brownie points if you can help grow their email list).
+Once you show your expertise in engaging recipients, clients will see the value in your services and many may agree to the price you quote them.
+Major brownie points if you can help grow their email list.

 Startup costs include investing in email marketing tools, which will automate many of your tasks.